AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Introduction

-With this need in mind, we propose \toolname, a technique that, given an issue description, generates a symbolic explanation for why the bug occurs.
-The tool behaves like an automated Sherpa\footnote{A Sherpa is typically a mountain guide who assists people to climb mountains.}, helping and guiding through various code executions by providing symbolic explanations.

-In particular, the symbolic bug explanation consists of an `input condition', which specifies the input space in which the bug occurs; an `infection condition', which is a program-internal state that is only true when the bug is triggered; and an `output condition', which are observable symptoms of the bug.
-By generating these conditions, \toolname can thus help developers understand ``what causes us to get into this situation''.
-Additionally, being executable, explanations from \toolname can help developers assess if an AI-generated patch genuinely fixes the described bug.
+With this need in mind, we propose \toolname, a technique that, given an issue description, generates a \emph{symbolic explanation} for why a bug occurs.
+Acting like an automated Sherpa\footnote{A Sherpa is a mountain guide who assists trekkers in climbing mountains.}, the symbolic explanation provides guidance through the key factors that lead to a bug.
+Specifically, the explanation consists of three interrelated conditions: an \emph{input condition}, which specifies the input space under which the bug occurs; an \emph{infection condition}, which is an internal program state resulting from the bug; and an \emph{output condition}, which captures the observable symptoms of the bug.
+Together, these conditions help developers answer the question ``what causes us to get into this situation?''.

-To generate symbolic explanations of AI agent outputs, we employ a pipeline of agents.
-In the first step of \toolname, we characterize the input and output conditions of the bug by generating a property-based test (PBT).
-PBTs allow us to specify the input space and bug symptoms in a fashion familiar to developers~\cite{roychoudhury2025trustprogram}.
-However, this provides only a black-box understanding of the circumstances for the bug.
-To gain a program-specific understanding, an agent then explores the code of the repository, and finally an agent synthesizes infection conditions, which are symbolic formulae that distinguish the bug-inducing and `normal' program states.
-While these conditions are generated by LLMs, at each step, we add stringent quality checks to control the precision of the approach.
+To generate a symbolic explanation, \toolname employs a multi-agent pipeline.
+In the first step, \toolname characterizes the input and output conditions of the bug by generating a property-based test (PBT), a generalization of failing executions.
+The PBT captures the input-output properties observed in buggy executions, providing a black-box view of the circumstances under which the bug occurs.
+To understand the program's internal behavior, a second agent explores the repository's code, and a third agent synthesizes infection conditions---symbolic formulae that distinguish buggy states from normal ones.
+While these conditions are generated by LLMs, we apply refinement steps at each stage to heighten accuracy.